-Redesdale is formed by the River Rede, a tributary of the North Tyne that forms a major valley to its east.
-Strongly associated with border raiding in times past, the main places of interest are Otterburn Elsdon and on the border with Scotland itself, Carter Bar.
+Redesdale is formed by the River Rede, a tributary of the North Tyne which it joins on the east bank at Redesmouth.
+Strongly associated with border raiding in times past, the main places of interest in Redesdale are Otterburn, Elsdon and on the border with Scotland itself, the Carter Bar.

-Although Otterburn might be regarded as the ‘capital’ of Redesdale, in more historic times Elsdon held that distinction, when it was an important gathering place and market town for the clans of the valley who included the Storeys, Hedleys, Dunnes, Potts, Millburns and Halls.
+Although Otterburn might be regarded as the ‘capital’ of Redesdale, in more historic times Elsdon held that distinction, when it was an important gathering place and market town for the clans of the valley that included the Storeys, Hedleys, Dunnes, Potts, Millburns and Halls.

 Hae ye ivver been at Elsdon ?